-Milley’s receding from the spotlight came just after his June 2 appearance with Trump, Defense Secretary Mark Esper and various other top officials in the administration in Lafayette Square, after National Park Police infamously cleared the park of protestors, using tear gas and rubber bullets.
+Milley’s receding from the spotlight came just after his June 2 appearance with Trump, Defense Secretary Mark Esper and various other top officials in the administration in Lafayette Square, after U.S Park Police infamously cleared the area of protestors, using tear gas and rubber bullets.

 In a pre-recorded keynote graduation address at the National Defense University, Milley apologized for appearing in the political photo opportunity.

 About half of troops surveyed for the poll said they have an unfavorable view of the commander in chief.